 Stories from the Field

 It is an extraordinary time for our world, our nation and our state.
-We are honored to serve our community and to share some extraordinary moments of courage, compassion, inspiration, and generosity while we tackle the impacts of the COVID-19 virus.
+We are honored to serve our community and to share some extraordinary moments of courage, compassion, inspiration, and generosity while we tackle the impacts of the COVID-19 virus and heightened community trauma.
 Your support is our secret superpower.
 Thank you!

 The Superpower of Generosity

 - Over 1,000,000 of Personal Protective Equipment (PPE) as been donated including: surgical masks, N95s, homemade masks, face shields, gloves, medical hijabs and hand sanitizer.

 - Donations fully funded a Convalescent Plasma Study launched by Hennepin Healthcare Research Institute.

 - 27,000 meals served to staff on the frontlines, keeping their spirits and bodies energized through this crisis.

 - Patient experience has also been enhanced during this time with Ipads and NICview for virtual visits for families with babies in the NICU.

 - Patient comfort bags offer supplies and activities for hospital inpatients isolated from visitors.